Continuous Running of Time under Section 9 – Limitation Act 1908

 Suspension Or Modification of The Ordinary Law of Limitation:

-There is no principle of law outside the Limitation Act under which limitation can be suspended and exemptions, which are not provided by the statute, can be assumed either on grounds of hardships or of reasonableness.
+There is no principle of law outside the Limitation Act under which limitation can be suspended, and exemptions, which are not provided by the statute, can be assumed either on grounds of hardship or of reasonableness.

 However, the Courts do recognize the general principle of suspension of limitation and right of action in cases where a party is prevented under certain circumstances from taking action in pursuance of his rights.
 In each case, the Court is to find out if there are any special circumstances that can suspend or modify the ordinary law of limitation as applicable to a particular case.